-Choose your amount and register by Monday, March 13th to join.
+Choose your amount and register today to join.

 If you’ve hung around Buddhist Peace Fellowship, you know that we’re a scrappy little organization running on a shoestring.
 We’re offering this online training program on faith — faith that dharma + social justice is what's needed now, and faith that you'll agree, finding as much nourishment, inspiration, and deep benefit as we do.

 Your enthusiastic registration at $19, $39, or $59, depending on your financial ability, gets you access to this course.
 It also lets us know that we can sustainably make more of these online courses for you!
 Thank you so much for giving what you can, thereby making this and other courses available for all who are interested in personal and collective liberation.